Distinguished Professor of Bioengineering and Medicine

 Dr. McCulloch was educated at the University of Auckland, New Zealand in Engineering Science and Physiology receiving his Ph.D. in 1986.
-Dr. McCulloch was an NSF Presidential Young Investigator and is a Fellow of the American Institute for Medical and Biological Engineering and a a Fellow of the Cardiovascular Section of the American Physiological Society.
-He has served on the Board of Directors of the Bio-Medical Engineering Society, and is currently Associate Editor of PLoS Computational Biology and Biophysical Journal and co-Editor-in-Chief of Drug Discovery Today: Disease Models.
-He is also chair of the Physiome and Systems Biology Committee of the International Union of Physiological Sciences.
+Dr. McCulloch was an NSF Presidential Young Investigator and is a Fellow of the American Institute for Medical and Biological Engineering and a Fellow of the Cardiovascular Section of the American Physiological Society.
+He has served on the Board of Directors of the Bio-Medical Engineering Society, and is currently Associate Editor of PLoS Computational Biology.
+He also serves on the Executive Council of the International Union of Physiological Sciences.

 Dr. McCulloch has published over 300 peer reviewed research articles.
 His lab uses multi-scale engineering approaches to help understand, diagnose and treat heart diseases and to understand the biological principles underlying human athletic performance.
 They use experimental and computational models to investigate the relationships between the cellular and molecular structure of cardiac and skeletal muscle and the electrical and mechanical function of the musculoskeletal system in response to training and the whole heart during ventricular remodeling, heart failure and arrhythmia.
 The lab is also developing new methods to use computational models and machine learning for clinical use and has licensed technologies that are now approved by the FDA for clinical use.